chasevida/angular-browserify-gulp/README.md

 Please note the `public` and `build` directories are periodically cleaned during gulp tasks.
 DO NOT put source code or artwork in this directory as it will be permanently overwritten/deleted.

 ### Project layout
+* 	`build` project files generated for build/compile tasks.
+ 	* 	All content in this directory should be generated via gulp tasks.
+ 	* 	Content in here is permanently destroyed periodically.
-*	`client` contains the client source code (.js, .styl, .jpg, .png, .gif, .html)
+*	`client` contains the client side source code and tests (.js, .styl, .jpg, .png, .gif, .html, .jade)
+*	*   `img` All public images.
+	* 	`js` All front end js source.
+	* 	`styles` All Stylus files.
+	* 	`vendor` All bower components.
 *	`public` is the web root directory where files are served over http.
-All content in this directory should be generated via the grunt build scripts.
+	* 	All content in this directory should be generated via gulp tasks.
+	* 	Content in here is permanently destroyed periodically.
 *	`server` contains code to generate the nodejs/express development server.
-*	`test` contains all source code tests
+*	`test` contains all server side code and e2e tests
-*	`views` contains the handlebar templates that are served as html
+*	`views` contains server side templates that are served as html

+### Thanks
+*	Thanks to [willogden](https://github.com/willogden) who's [angular-acorn](https://github.com/willogden/angular-acorn) repo helped me resolve some browserify/karma integration issues.
+* 	Thanks to [at0g](https://github.com/at0g) who's [Marionette boilerplate](https://github.com/at0g/bens-boilerplate)  inspired me down this path.